marcopennekamp/lore/spec/01-introduction.md

   - We are excluding function types for now, but will add them very soon after a minimum version has been achieved.
   - Notably, we are excluding less important types such as singleton and envelope types.
 - **Functions:** Multi-functions, function declarations, multiple dispatch, compile-time constraints, callee fixing.
-- **Classes:** Properties, fields, constructors, mutability, component declarations, `owned by` declarations, simple polymorphism, abstract classes.
+- **Classes:** Classes and entities, properties, constructors, mutability, component declarations, `owned by` declarations, simple polymorphism, abstract classes.
 - **Expressions:** Literals and value constructors (numbers, strings, booleans, tuples, lists, maps, instantiation), very basic operators (such as addition; not even list operations), blocks, multi-function calls, conditional expressions, repetition, property access, variable declarations and assignments, return.
   - Notably, we are not yet supporting the definition of anonymous functions.
   - In the long run, almost all symbolic operations will be backed by multi-functions.
 For example, the comparison operator can be simply defined as a function.
 But to keep it simple for now, we will define a basic set of symbolic operations and then require standard multi-function calls.
 So, for example, comparing two strings would mean calling `areEqual(str1, str2)`.